-The country's pro-business environment, in which it takes only 9 days to open a business and 37 procedures to enforce a contract, in addition to a cost competitive structure have made Lebanon an attractive business destination.
+The country's pro-business environment, in which it takes only 9 days and 5 procedures to open a business, in addition to a cost competitive structure have made Lebanon an attractive business destination.

-Time Required to Start a Business | no. of Days | 2012
+Time Required to Start a Business no. of Days | 2015